pyartemis/artemis/README.md

 ## Authors

-The package was created as a software project associated with the BSc thesis ***Methods for extraction of interactions from predictive models*** in the field of Data Science (pl. *Inżynieria i analiza danych*) at Faculty of Mathematics and Information Science (MiNI), Warsaw University of Technology.
+The package was created as a software project associated with the BSc thesis ***Methods for extraction of interactions from predictive models*** in the field of Data Science (pl. *Inżynieria i analiza danych*) at Faculty of Mathematics and Information Science (MiNI), Warsaw University of Technology in cooperation with NASK National Research Institute.

 The authors of the `artemis` package are:
 - [Paweł Fijałkowski](https://github.com/pablo2811)